2023 UST Growling Tigers basketball team: Second round

 The Tigers' loss against Adamson has sent them on the brink of getting eliminated from Final Four contention after incurring their ninth defeat of the season.
 Trailing at 40–50 at the start of the fourth period, Manaytay, Ivan Lazarte, and Calum connived for a six-minute 10–2 run to come within two points at 50–52.
 UST then ran out of firepower as the Falcons bombarded them with three consecutive triples to increase the lead to 11, with 2:49 remaining in the game.
 Cabañero had an off game, managing to score only 9 points on a 3-of-15 field goal conversion.
-Manaytay, who had celebrated his birthday, was the only player to score in double digits for the Tigers with 13.
+Manaytay, who recently celebrated his birthday, was the only player to score in double digits for the Tigers with 13.
 Two other players in Calum and Lazarte scored 9 points, as Manalang, Pangilinan, and Duremdes contributed 8, 4, and 1 point, respectively.

 Prior to their game against the Falcons, The Varsitarian reported that Adama Faye is officially out of the Growling Tigers' roster, as he was set to fly out to his home country in Senegal to recover from his back injury.
 UST officials had earlier said that the team will release an announcement on the status of the second-year player.
 Suiting up in only two games this season, it was evident that the Tigers have missed Faye's inside presence as they got outrebounded by their opponents in seven out of the nine games they have played so far.